johnandrea/familytree-sunburst/README.md

 The selection of family members relative to the start-person.

---style= plain or gender or levels.
+--style= plain or gender or levels or randoplain.
 Default is "plain".

-Colors used in the diagram.
+Colors used in the diagram. "randplain" causes the plain colors to be randomized at every run.

 --dates